JacobHearst/swift-evolution/proposals/nnnn-utf8-span.md

 }
 ```

-Note that since UTF-16 has such historical significance that even with a fully-generic transcoded view, we'd likely want a dedicated, specialized type for UTF-16.
+Note: UTF-16 has such historical significance that, even with a fully-generic transcoded view, we'd still want a dedicated, specialized type for UTF-16.

 We could similarly provide lazily-normalized views of code units or scalars under NFC or NFD (which the stdlib already distributes data tables for), possibly generic via a protocol for 3rd party normal forms.